 It’s strawberry season again!
 If you are fortunate enough to get to pick or purchase a large amount of fresh strawberries, you are probably wondering what to do with them all!
 There are many strawberry canning recipes you can try.
 This strawberry pie filling canning recipe is very easy and you will be sure to have pie filling for strawberry pies all winter.

-I’ve made this recipe several times and it turned out great each time.
+I’ve made this recipe several times, and it turned out great each time.
 This recipe makes two quarts of strawberry pie filling.
-If you want to make more, just double or triple the recipe.
+If you want to make more, then just double or triple the recipe.
 One quart of pie filling is enough filling for one 9-inch pie.

 Easy recipe for canning strawberry pie filling.